disler/indydevtools/README.md

 ```

 #### `idt yt` Improvements / What's Next
+- [] Add ability to [generate chapters](https://github.com/disler/indydevtools/issues/2) for the video
 - [] Stream text responses and print them to the console/logs as they come in.
 - [] Add support for Gemini models
 - [] Add support for local models (start w apis/ollama)